The story of a forgotten America.

 History

-The new Williamson Memorial Hospital opened on a small hill overlooking the city on March 3, 1928.
-2 Costing $175,000 to construct, the new four-story facility boasted 72 beds, 32 private patient rooms, and seven wards to provide segregation between African-American and white patients.
-The second floor contained a maternity ward which included a delivery room, a nursery, and two private rooms for mothers, while the fourth floor included two operating rooms oriented to the northern exposures.
+The new Williamson Memorial Hospital opened on March 3, 1928, atop a small hill.
+2 It cost $175,000, featuring 72 beds, 32 private rooms, and seven wards for racial segregation.
+The second floor housed maternity facilities, including a delivery room and nursery, while the fourth floor had two operating rooms oriented to the northern exposures.

-In later years, the basement hosted the emergency room, radiology department, laboratories, and cafeteria, while the first floor was home to the ICU.
-8 Obstetrics was located on the second floor, followed by medical and surgical rooms on the third floor.
-A pharmacy was located on the fourth floor before being relocated down to street level.
+The basement later housed the emergency room, radiology, laboratories, and cafeteria.
+8 The first floor held the ICU, with obstetrics on the second floor, and medical and surgical rooms on the third.
+Initially, a pharmacy was on the fourth floor, later moved to street level.

-In 1979, the hospital was sold to Hospital Management Associates (HMA).
-8 A new medical center was completed in 1988 8 and the c.
-1928 hospital building was repurposed as a medical office and clinic complex, 7 and since 2014, as storage.
+In 1979, Hospital Management Associates (HMA) purchased the hospital.
+8 By 1988, a new medical center was completed, and the original 1928 building became a medical office and clinic complex, 7 later used for storage since 2014.
 8

 Closure